Can SleepPhones® Headphones Help Tinnitus?

 It sounds counterintuitive that sound could help someone who has ringing in his or her ears, but sound therapy can offer help for tinnitus sufferers.

-Unlike earbuds, SleepPhones don't enter your ear at all.
+Unlike earbuds, SleepPhones® headband headphones don't enter your ear at all.
 And this is a good thing when you consider that earbuds can cause some pretty nasty problems that could potentially make your tinnitus even worse.
 Because they fit into your ear, earbuds can cause ear wax impaction, outer ear infections such as otitis externa and swimmer's ear, pressure ulcers and painful nodules in the cartilage of the ear, and external pressure headaches.
 Some medical professionals even think earbuds exacerbate hearing problems because they’re so close to your inner ear.

-SleepPhones come in different styles to suit every taste and budget.
+SleepPhones® products come in different styles to suit every taste and budget.
 The Classic version plugs into your device and costs $39.95, while the Wireless version connects to any Bluetooth-enabled device for $99.95.
 We also offer a new Effortless version that connects wirelessly and features no-fuss induction charnging, which retails for $149.95.
 Each version comes in a variety of colors and two different Sheepcloud™ fabrics.

 Young or old, rich or poor, male or female— tinnitus does not discriminate.
 In fact, some pretty high-profile people have suffered from tinnitus.
 Here are some of the famous people who suffer from tinnitus— not surprisingly, a large number of them are musicians.

-Getting a handle on tinnitus
+Getting a Handle on Tinnitus

 The important thing to remember is that there really is hope for tinnitus sufferers.
 Always talk to a trusted doctor first to get recommendations.
-If you both decide sound therapy could help, definitely consider investing in a pair of SleepPhones.
+If you both decide sound therapy could help, definitely consider investing in a pair of SleepPhones® headphones.
 No matter which one you choose, you'll feel good knowing they'll deliver soothing sounds in a comfortable and safe way so you can get the relief you need and deserve.

-AcousticSheep LLC © 2023 All Rights Reserved.
+AcousticSheep LLC © 2025 All Rights Reserved.